TermOfficial/patcher-wii/README.md

 ### 1. Downloading Pre-built Releases

-You can easily download pre-built releases of PatcherWii from the [GitHub releases page](https://github.com/dancepartyonline/patcher-wii/tags).
+You can easily download pre-built releases of PatcherWii from the [releases page](https://github.com/dancepartyonline/patcher-wii/tags).
 Once downloaded, simply drag and drop your WBFS / ISO or DOL  file onto the tool, and it will automatically patch it for you.

 ### 2. Running with Node.JS